-Well, you are not the only one.
+Well, you are not the only one concerned about how to fireproof buildings.

-Fact is with the tragic events of Grenfell Tower in the hearts and minds of people across the world, the focus has been on the design of the building and how safe it made the people inside.
+The fact is, with the tragic events of Grenfell Tower in the hearts and minds of people across the world, the focus has been on the design of the building and how safe it made the people inside.

-The world has looked at their own high-rise buildings and testing is still being carried out on different aspects of the buildings that are deemed to be at potential risk.
+The world has looked at their own high-rise buildings and testing is still being carried out on different aspects of the fireproof buildings that are deemed to be at potential risk.

 Tragedies on this scale prompt action from the authorities to make buildings safer in the future.
 But you may well ask the question – what makes a building safe from fire?